MicrosoftDocs/dataexplorer-docs/data-explorer/proof-of-concept-playbook.md

 - A business representative to oversee requirements and results.
 - An application data expert, to source the data for the POC and provide knowledge of the existing processes and logic.
 - An Azure Data Explorer expert.
-You can request your Microsoft contacts to arrange, if required.
+You can request your Microsoft contacts to arrange, if necessary.
 - An expert advisor, to optimize the POC tests.
-You can request your Microsoft contacts to arrange, if required.
+You can request your Microsoft contacts to arrange, if necessary.
-- Resources that will be required for specific components of your POC project, but not necessarily required for the duration of the POC.
+- Resources that will be required for specific components of your POC project, but not necessarily required during the POC.
 These resources could include network admins, Azure admins, Active Directory admins, Azure portal admins, and others.
 - Ensure all the required Azure services resources are provisioned and the required level of access is granted, including access to storage accounts.
 - Ensure you have an account that has required data access permissions to retrieve data from all data sources in the POC scope.